MarcelMichau/fake-survey-generator/README.md

 To run on local Kubernetes:

-- Docker Desktop with Kubernetes enabled
+- Docker Desktop with Kubernetes enabled (Ensure that at least 2048 MB of Memory is allocated to Docker Engine)
 - NGINX Ingress installed on the Kubernetes cluster
 - Skaffold